-COVID-19 testing is a key part of Harvard’s collective efforts to reduce the spread of the virus, limit further mutation, and ensure that the safety protocols we’ve established are meeting their intended goals.
+Regular COVID-19 testing is a key part of Harvard’s collective efforts to track the presence of the virus in our community, reduce the risk of transmission, and ensure that the safety protocols we’ve established are meeting their intended goals.
 The University’s testing plan is subject to modification based on community risk and the broader public health environment.

 All Harvard affiliates with any on-campus presence are required to test at their assigned cadence.
 Testing cadences are determined by several factors, including your vaccination status, whether you live on or off campus, and infection rates in the local community.